 Here you can try any number of things.
 First, if you’re doing malolactic fermentation, keep in mind that you can expect an increase in pH of about 0.1 to 0.2 units upon completion of MLF.
 If you want to raise pH chemically you can try food grade potassium bicarbonate (KHCO3) or calcium carbonate (CaCO3).
-For both, 0.67 g/L reduces TA by 1 g/L and generally raises pH by 0.1 unit.
+For potassium bicarbonate, 1.3 g/L reduces TA by ~1 g/L and generally raises pH by 0.1 unit.
+For calcium carbonate, 0.7 g/L achieves the same effect.
+Zoecklein¹ recommends the potassium salt for this condition to take advantage of potassium bitartrate precipitation.
 Avoid adding too much calcium carbonate as high calcium levels can lead to tartrate instability.
 There are also commercial products like Acidex that can be used to raise pH.
 I don’t have experience with these, but they are said to work well where appropriate.

 Low pH, low TA.